Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the legal framework and practical steps involved in estate administration.
-Focus your revision on:
+For SQE1, you are required to understand the legal framework and practical steps involved in estate administration, with a focus on the following syllabus points:

 - the statutory formalities for a valid will under the Wills Act 1837